ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- influence and
-support ?
-And should you not, as a true friend
-td the Saviour, lend your aid to that cause which
-aims to free the church from their baneful influ­
-ence, and to unite the good of every clime in one
-harmonious body ?
-Remember that he who is
-not for Christ is against him.
-Then ;£&gt; then ! be­
-ware how you longer supped the opposing laws
-to his government; for you must soon render a
-^trict account for your doings, when every pre­
-tended friend and enemy of the rightful Law giver
-together with every doctrine, law, and command­
-ment of men, will meet their everlasting doom.
--J. MARSH.

 PRINTERS AND PRINTING.
 J. T. Buckingnam, in his series of remiscences,
 in coarse of publication in the Boston Courier,